WuYefan77/WuYefan77/README.md

 ---

 ### Beyond the Math & Code
-When I'm not debugging numerical solvers or proving convergence theorems, you can find me:
+When I'm not pushing the limits of numerical solvers or analyzing stochastic processes, you can find me:

-* **Extreme Solo Backpacking:** Exploring off-the-beaten-path destinations.
-Highlights include solo mountaineering in New Zealand's snow peaks and trekking the Australian Outback.
+* **Applied Signal Processing:** Tweaking electric guitar effects pedals to dial in the perfect tone.
+I'm a massive fan of Shoegaze, Post-rock, Space, and Psychedelic rock, and an avid collector of rare first-press vinyls and CDs.
-* **Audio & Signal Tinkering:** Playing electric guitar and obsessing over analog effect pedals & tone crafting.
-I'm a massive fan of Post-Rock, Shoegaze, and Space Rock (and a proud collector of rare first-pressing vinyls).
+* **Solo Off-the-Grid Backpacking:** Exploring the world's most remote landscapes.
+I've trekked the Australian Red Centre, summited snow peaks in New Zealand, navigated the wintery wilderness of East Hokkaido, and reached the northernmost point of mainland UK in the Scottish Highlands.
-* **Strategy & Philosophy:** Playing Go (Weiqi), writing traditional Chinese poetry by hand, and exploring Taoist philosophy to find the signal in the noise.
+* **Strategy & Philosophy:** Playing Go (Weiqi), composing traditional Chinese poetry, and exploring Daoist philosophy—finding the perfect equilibrium in both complex systems and life.

 *"Exploring the intersection of mathematical rigor and computational limits."*